rosasalberto/StyleGAN2-TensorFlow-2.x/README.md

 Examples on how to create, load and run the networks can be found in *example_how_to_use* notebook.<br/>
 Examples on how to make a random walk in the latent vector and generate a gif, can be found in *example_latent_changes* notebook.

-Training loop has not been implemented yet.
+Training loop and metrics has not been implemented yet.
 Stay tuned.